jaemnkm/design-system-2/_components/drawer.md

   <div id="doc-1" aria-hidden="false" class="usa-accordion-content">
     <h4 class="usa-heading">Usability</h4>
     <ul class="usa-content-list">
       <li><strong>Affordance</strong>: The drawer trigger needs to have sufficient affordance.
-That is achieved by the combination of the drawer handle (plus/minus button) and the drawer title (blue link) in close proximity to one another.
-That combination should be retained otherwise the drawer may lack the affordance for users to know that this component is a drawer that will reveal additional content.</li>
+That is achieved by the combination of the drawer handle (plus/minus button) and the drawer title (primary blue to match links) in close proximity to one another (same line) in a list of similar items (other drawers).
+This combination of elements should be retained otherwise the drawer may lack the affordance for users to know that this component will reveal additional content.</li>
       <li><strong>Title</strong>: The title of the drawer in a list is often a title of the object it describes.
 Titles and names can be long thus in a drawer, as in a card, they span the full width of the component.
-Titles should be truncated coming out of the database rather than inserted into the component and allowed to line wrap.</li>
+Titles should be truncated coming out of the database rather than inserted into the component and allowed to line wrap.
+Because titles can wrap due to their length they should not be underlined.</li>
       <li><strong>Shadow</strong>: The drawer content has an inset shadow to strengthen the relationship between the drawer button plus face and the drawer contents.</li>
     </ul>